 For intensive work environments like CAD and MATLAB, only a powerful CPU is not enough.
 Along with this, you will need a powerful graphics card in order to meet the video processing needs.
 So, for this, the graphics card should be at least 2GB DDR3.
 Yet, a high-end DDR5 graphics card like the Nvidia GTX series is more appreciable in which case your productivity will be a lot better.

 RAM makes sure that your laptop runs and store what the processor is actually trying to run.
 So, the recommended RAM for an engineering laptop is 8GB but if you go higher like 12GB or 16GB, you will definitely see the difference.

-The two important things to consider in display are screen size and resolution.
+The two important things to consider in the display are screen size and resolution.

 Screen size is not important in engineering laptops, so 14 or 15 inches screen is a perfect size.
 Although bigger screen lets you view your work on a bigger display which looks great but it affects portability.
 As for engineers portability is very necessary so it will be better to stick to 15 inches or below.

 Admitting that size is not important but the resolution is certainly crucial.
 Never accept anything below FHD (1920 x 1080) otherwise you won’t be able to reach your required productivity level.
 Plus, 2K or 4K display is more preferable if the budget is not a concern.